 The program uses three primary selection criteria to evaluate candidates:

-- demonstrated creativity, originality, and initiative in one or more aspects of their lives;
+- Demonstrated creativity, originality and initiative in one or more aspects of her/his life;

-- demonstrated commitment to and capacity for accomplishment that has required drive and sustained effort; and
+- Demonstrated a commitment to and capacity for accomplishment that has required drive and sustained effort;